s-ol/mmm/root/articles/mmmfs/examples/implementation: text$markdown+sidenotes.md

 </div>

-Academic publishing is notoriously complex, involving not only the transclusion of diagrams and other media, but generally requiring precise and consistent control over formatting and layout.
+Academic publishing is notoriously complex, involving not only the transclusion of diagrams and other media but generally requiring precise and consistent control over formatting and layout.
-Some of these complexities are tedious to manage, but present good opportunities for programmatic systems and media to do work for the writer.
+Some of these complexities are tedious to manage but present good opportunities for programmatic systems and media to do work for the writer.

 One such topic is the topic of references.
-References appear in various formats at multiple positions in a academic document;
+References appear in various formats at multiple positions in an academic document;
-usually they are referenced via a reduced visual form within the text of the document, and then shown again with full details at the end of the document.
+usually, they are referenced via a reduced visual form within the text of the document and then shown again with full details at the end of the document.

 For the sake of this thesis, referencing has been implemented using a subset of the popular